Summerhill Township, Cambria County, Pennsylvania: Geography

 The township is located in southeastern Cambria County and is bordered at its southeastern end by Bedford County.
 The borough of Wilmore is surrounded by the northern part of the township.
 The unincorporated community of Beaverdale is along the southwestern border of the township.
-Johnstown is 16 mi to the southeast, and Ebensburg, the Cambria County seat, is 8 mi to the north.
+Johnstown is 16 mi to the southwest, and Ebensburg, the Cambria County seat, is 8 mi to the north.

 According to the United States Census Bureau, the township has a total area of 76.6 sqkm, of which 74.9 sqkm is land and 1.8 sqkm, or 2.29%, is water.
 The Little Conemaugh River flows westward across the northern portion of the township.
 Beaverdam Run Reservoir is in the southeastern part of the township.
 The crest of the Allegheny Front, the height of land between the Susquehanna River watershed to the east and the Ohio River basin to the west, approximately follows the Bedford County line along the southeastern edge of the township.